1cupsourdough starter discard, unfed, at room temperature, see Recipe Notes

 Have the dough combine on low speed for about a minute, then turn up the speed slightly and knead until the dough is smooth, about 5 minutes.

 Shape the dough into a ball and place in a greased bowl.
 Cover and put in a warm place to rest until doubled (about 3 hours).
-I like to use my KitchenAid Precise Heat Mixing Bowl set to 80°F to proof my dough.
-Alternatively, the oven with just the light on works well.
+The oven with just the light on works well.

 If you’re baking on the same day, proceed to the next step.
 Otherwise, refrigerate the dough, tightly covered in the bowl, until you’re ready to bake (up to 3 days).
 Allow the dough to come to room temperature before continuing.

 Finely chop the fresh rosemary with the salt, or prepare the toppings of your choice.
 See recipe notes for some other topping suggestions.